• Current students

 JP Corkery

-JP Corkery is Senior Manager - Sustainable Finance with NewERA in the National Treasury Management Agency.
+JP Corkery is Sustainable Finance Lead with NewERA in the National Treasury Management Agency.
 He provides financial and commercial advice to Government Departments related to climate action, including areas such as renewable energy, energy efficiency, forestry and green bonds.
 He has worked on a number of developments in these areas and leads NewERA’s sustainable finance work and other climate-related activities.
 A Fellow of Chartered Accountants Ireland, JP previously worked in the National Development Finance Agency where he advised on public investment projects.

 Niall Fitzgerald